retejs/rete/CONTRIBUTING.md

 ## Questions

-If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!) or send a quick questions to [Gitter](https://gitter.im/D3-Node-Editor/Lobby).
 You can also reach us at hello@d3-node-editor.opencollective.com.

 ## Credits